mattduffy/agile-project-mgmt-stub/README.md

 For a sample view of a Product Roadmap laid out in Story Map fashion, see [Story Map](backlog-map.md).

 ### Planning the Project
-A lot of work has been done up to this point, but it might not feel like very little tangile project planning or execution has been done yet.
+A lot of work has been done up to this point, but it might feel like very little tangile project planning and execution has been done yet.
 That should all change at this point.
+Some key elements of the project have been established now: signoff from the sponsor, a clearly communicated vision of the product, a team approved definition of *Done*, and perhaps most important, a backlog full of well written user stories from which the *Minimally Marketable Product* will be built.
+The next step is establish the release goals.

 * Create the Project Plan
-  * Propose the milestone goals
+  * the release plan
-  * Propose the release goals
+    * propose the release (or milestone) goals
-  * Iteration plans
-   - establish iteration plans
+    * are releases *date* driven or *functionality* driven?
+  * the iteration plan
+   - make time for Iteration 0
    - backlog grooming habits
    - risk assesments
 	 - establish how risks will be quantified (EMV, time loss)